SatelliteShorelines/CoastSeg/docs/How-To-Use-Zoo.md

 ![zoo_step4_run_model](https://github.com/user-attachments/assets/3776be97-5e2b-42c4-a113-9d7245944826)
 ![zoo_step4_run_model_pt2](https://github.com/user-attachments/assets/93138876-085e-4511-82b9-0bfa0a7d9df2)

+### Workflow b: Extract from Existing Segmentations

+- This assumes that you already have a folder of segmentations from running one of the models in `CoastSeg/segmentation_workflow/run_zoo_segmentation_models.py`

+1: Select the folder full of segmentations

+- This folder should be in `CoastSeg/sessions` for example `CoastSeg/sessions/model_outputs`

+2: Click the button 'Extract Shorelines from Folder'

+- This will read the segmentations in the folder and extract shorelines from them

 ## Step 5: Tidal Correction
 - Ensure the tide model has been downloaded to CoastSeg/tide_model for tidal correction to work